CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 The `ldapsearch` command performs LDAP operations directly on the LDAP server.
 This does not interact with NSS.
 This command helps display what the LDAP daemon process is receiving back from the server.
 The command has many options.
-The simplest uses anonymous bind to the host and specifies the search DN and the attribute to look up.
+The simplest option uses anonymous bind to the host and specifies the search DN and the attribute to look up.

     cumulus@switch:~$ ldapsearch -H ldap://ldap.example.com -b dc=example,dc=com -x uid=myuser
 <details>